Boston Spa: Governance

+Geography

+Boston Spa is in the north-east of the City of Leeds district about three miles south-east of Wetherby and immediately north of Clifford on the Collingham to Tadcaster road, the A659.
+The village is at a bridging point on the south side of the River Wharfe, linked to Thorp Arch on the north bank by Thorp Arch Bridge.
+The village, surrounded by rolling, arable farmland, developed along High Street with Bridge Road at the centre.
+The A1(M) motorway that passes to the west is accessed at Junction 45.

+The village is on the narrow Permian Magnesian Limestone ridge that runs north-south from North Yorkshire to Nottinghamshire.

 Amenities

 Boston Spa has a post office, a small library and a filling station.
-There are three public houses, (the Admiral Hawke and the Fox and Hounds both owned by Samuel Smiths Old Brewery) and the Crown Hotel on the high street owned by an independent group of investors, a small Costcutter supermarket in the former Royal Hotel and several independent retailers in the village centre (a butcher, hardware shop and several takeaway restaurants).
+There are three public houses, (the Admiral Hawke and the Fox and Hounds both owned by Samuel Smith Old Brewery) and the Crown Hotel on the high street owned by an independent group of investors, a small Costcutter supermarket in the former Royal Hotel and several independent retailers in the village centre (a butcher, hardware shop and several takeaway restaurants).

 The Crown Hotel closed in 2012 and was subject to a public inquiry as to its future use.
 Arguments presented in 2014 by Tesco that the premises "had little or no use as a hotel facility" were accepted at appeal.

-The Boston Spa (within Thorp Arch Trading Estate) branch of the British Library (the Document Supply Service) is 1.5 miles north-east of the village and outside the civil parish.
-This branch contains almost the complete British Library newspaper collection.
+The Boston Spa branch of the British Library, the Document Supply Service, is 1.5 miles north-east of the village in the Thorp Arch Trading Estate.
+The branch contains the British Library newspaper collection.

-There are two churches St Mary's Anglican Church and Boston Spa Methodist Church.
+There are two churches St Mary's Parish Church and Boston Spa Methodist Church.

 Education

-There are three primary schools in the village: Primrose Lane Primary School, St Edward's Catholic Primary School and St Mary's CE Primary School.
+The village primary schools are: Primrose Lane Primary School, St Edward's Catholic Primary School and St Mary's CE Primary School.

-Close by, in the parish of Clifford, is Boston Spa Academy, the local secondary school taking pupils from areas which also feed comprehensives in Wetherby, Garforth and Pendas Fields.
+Close by in Clifford, is Boston Spa Academy, the local secondary school taking pupils from areas which also feed comprehensives in Wetherby, Garforth and Pendas Fields.
 The school has success in sports and science teaching, and caters for pupils undertaking GCSEs, A levels, GNVQs and those with special needs according to its Ofsted reports.